TEST 2: Checking The Continuity Of The Bat (+) Cable

 2.)
 If the battery wire does have continuity, your multimeter will register an Ohms reading of 0.5 Ohms or less.

 Let's take a look at what your results mean:

-CASE 1: Your multimeter registered continuity: This is good, since it indicates that the entire circuit is OK and that if the alternator were charging the battery, this charge would actually reach the battery.
+CASE 1: Your multimeter registered continuity: This is good, since it indicates that the entire circuit (including the 120 Amp Main Fuse on the battery positive terminal assembly) is OK and that if the alternator were charging the battery, this charge would actually reach the battery.

 There's one more test to do.
-This one involves checking the condition of the IGN/GAUGES fuse inside your S10 (or S15).
-For this test, go to: TEST 3: Checking The Alternator Circuit Fuse.
+This one involves checking the condition of 3 fuses.
+For this test, go to: TEST 3: Checking The Alternator Circuit Fuses.

 CASE 2: Your multimeter DID NOT register continuity: This result tells you that the alternator's BATTERY wire has an open.
 This means that the alternator's charge is not reaching the battery.

-FUSE CHECK RESULT: If in TEST 1 the battery voltage (with the engine running) was below 12.5 Volts, in TEST 2 the battery output circuit has continuity and the #4 fuse is OK, then the alternator is defective and replacing it should solve the no charge condition.
+FUSE CHECK RESULT: If in TEST 1 the battery voltage (with the engine running) was below 12.5 Volts, in TEST 2 the battery output circuit has continuity and all of the fuses are OK, then the alternator is defective and replacing it should solve the no charge condition.